trezzuri/erpnext-docs/docs/en/setting-up/articles/set-language.md

 #### Save

-Save System Settings, and refresh your ERPNext account.
+Save System Settings, and refresh your SOMA account.
 On refreshing, the language would be updated to your preferred language.